Post

 Impacts

 Knuth1 (pronounced as Ka-NOOTH) is best known for his magnum opus The Art of Computer Programming (TAoCP) volumes (work in progress) covering a wide range of topics from sorting to context-free languages.
 The Art of Computer Programming Volumes (cover pages by informIT) These books are not for everyone; in fact, Knuth himself has mentioned that he writes them specifically for people who think like him (people with a peculiar kind of brain).
-To get an idea of Knuth’s thought-process, read the following story.
+To get an idea of Knuth’s thought-process, read the following excerpt.

 In eighth grade, he entered a contest to find the number of words that the letters in “Ziegler’s Giant Bar” could be rearranged to create; the judges had identified 2,500 such words.
 With time gained away from school due to a fake stomachache, Knuth used an unabridged dictionary and determined whether each dictionary entry could be formed using the letters in the phrase.
 Using this algorithm, he identified over 4,500 words, winning the contest.